 - More on the different types of delivery techniques to defeat shoulder dystocia

-- Klumpke's Palsy: this is another type of nerve damage injury during childbirth which also results in paralysis of the baby's hands or lower arms caused by injury to a nerve channel in the lower spine.
+- Klumpke's Palsy: nerve damage injury during childbirth that also results in paralysis of the newborn's hands or lower arms caused by injury to a nerve channel in the lower spine.

-- Cerebral Palsy: mismanagement of shoulder dystocia can potentially result in a temporary loss of oxygen to the baby's brain.
-This can happen in a number of ways including prolonged pressure, compression of the umbilical cord and excessive trauma.
-Oxygen deprivation during childbirth can result in cerebral palsy - a condition which impairs the brain's ability to control movement of the body.
+- Cerebral Palsy: mismanagement of shoulder dystocia can potentially result in a temporary loss of oxygen to the infant's brain.
+This can happen several ways including prolonged pressure, compression of the umbilical cord, and excessive trauma.
+Oxygen deprivation during childbirth can result in cerebral palsy - a condition that impairs the brain's ability to control the movement of the body.

 Below are answers to some of the most commonly asked questions and concerns about shoulder dystocia (shoulder stuck at birth).
 So some of this is a retread from above.
 But some parents prefer to digest information in this format.

 Shoulder dystocia (baby’s shoulder gets stuck during birth) occurs in roughly 3% of vaginal deliveries in the U.S. and 5% of vaginal deliveries worldwide.
 Shoulder dystocia is much more common in full-term, male babies with larger birth weights.

 Shoulder dystocia happens when the baby’s shoulder gets stuck behind the mother’s pelvic bone during vaginal childbirth.
 Shoulder dystocia is usually the result of various factors such as the size and width of the baby, the size of the mother’s pelvis, and the angle of the baby during delivery.